What is reverse ETL? A complete guide + best tools

 What is reverse ETL?

-Reverse ETL is the process of copying data that’s stored in a data warehouse and sending it to downstream tools and business applications like a CRM, marketing automation software, or analytics dashboard for activation.
+Reverse ETL is the process of sending data that’s stored in a central repository like a data warehouse to downstream tools and business applications – like a CRM, marketing automation software, or analytics dashboard – for activation.

 What is the difference between ETL and reverse ETL?